15 Dog-Friendly Beaches Your Pooch Will Love

 Fort De Soto Park, St. Petersburg, Florida

 One of the most dog-friendly beaches in Florida, Fort De Soto State Park not only welcomes pets on the sand, but also has special Paw Playgrounds for big and small dogs with shade and water stations.
 Dogs must be leashed when they enter and exit the beach, but can enjoy the water and sand off leash with their owners the rest of their visit.
-In a recently released survey, Fort De Soto was one of Invitation Homes Top 10 Dog Beaches, where factors such as leash laws, whether pets can go in the water, what times of the year pets are allowed on the beach, and whether there is a pet-only section were evaluated.
+In a survey, Fort De Soto was one of Invitation Homes’ Top 10 Dog Beaches, where factors such as leash laws, whether pets can go in the water, what times of the year pets are allowed on the beach, and whether there is a pet-only section were evaluated.
 “For anyone who lives near the beach or takes their pet on vacation, there is nothing like seeing the joy of your ‘best friend’ frolicking in the sand,” says Marnie Vaughn, vice president of operations in Florida.
-Flying south?
-These are the best beaches to visit during the winter.

 North Beach, Del Mar, California

-Proudly dog- friendly since it was founded in 1959 (they even have a blog written by a dog named Scooter extolling their friendly virtues), Del Mar, near San Diego, extends a friendly paw to dogs and owners, with pets allowed on all two miles of shoreline nine months of the year, and all year on North Beach, usually referred to as “Dog Beach” by local pet owners.
-This pup friendly seaside locale can be found north of 29th Street, stretching up to the border of Solana Beach.
+Proudly dog-friendly since it was founded in 1959 (they even have a blog written by a dog named Scooter extolling their friendly virtues), Del Mar, near San Diego, extends a friendly paw to dogs and owners.
+With pets allowed on all two miles of shoreline nine months of the year, and all year on North Beach, it’s usually referred to as “Dog Beach” by local pet owners.
+This pup-friendly seaside locale can be found north of 29th Street, stretching up to the border of Solana Beach.
 Dogs can be off leash and under “voice command” from Labor Day through Memorial Day, and on leash during the busy summer months.

 Wildwood, New Jersey

-This Jersey Shore town is best known for its amusements filled boardwalk and expansive free beach is now also a dog-friendly beach getaway thanks to a stretch of sand dedicated to pups and their owners marked by a 25-feet-tall, fire-engine red hydrant (a gift to the city from Morey’s Piers) decorated with bones, dog paws, and a squirrel perched on top.
+This Jersey Shore town, best known for its amusement-filled boardwalk and expansive free beach, is now also a dog-friendly beach getaway!
+Look for a stretch of sand dedicated to pups and their owners marked by a 25-f00t-tall, fire-engine red hydrant (a gift to the city from Morey’s Piers) decorated with bones, dog paws, and a squirrel perched on top.
 “During warmer days, remember to keep your pet hydrated; bring a collapsible bowl and fresh water,” reminds Kurt Venator, Chief Veterinary Officer, Purina.

 Nags Head, North Carolina

-Dogs are allowed on the sunny shores of this resort area 365 days a year as long as they’re on a leash not longer than 10 feet.
-Most importantly, both the town and other beach goers are happy to see pets enjoying the beach here, including in the water.
-Even the local ice cream stand keeps dog-friendly frozen treats on hand.
+Dogs are allowed on the sunny shores of this resort area 365 days a year as long as they’re on a leash no longer than ten feet.
+Most importantly, both the town and other beachgoers are happy to see pets enjoying the beach.
+Even the local ice cream stand keeps dog-friendly frozen treats on hand!